Spilling: Undoing the Cinema of Transgression

 What emerges from my research is not only a more complex, multi-layered narrative of the Cinema of Transgression itself, but also an approach to treat films as part of diverse, often disorderly, elusive, and constantly changing configurations.

 Marie Sophie Beckmann studied Media and Cultural Studies at the University of Düsseldorf and completed the M.A. program Curatorial Studies – Theory – History – Criticism at the Goethe University and the Städelschule, Staatliche Hochschule für Bildende Künste, Frankfurt (Academy of Fine Arts).
 From September 2017 until October 2020 she was a PhD candidate and research fellow in the Graduiertenkolleg “Configurations of Film” at the Goethe University, Frankfurt.
-Currently, she is an academic staff member in the Media Studies department at the Institute for Theater, Film, and Media Studies at the Goethe University, and since August 2021 at the Institute for Art and Visual Culture at the Carl von Ossietzky University Oldenburg.
+She was an academic staff member in the Media Studies department at the Institute for Theater, Film, and Media Studies at the Goethe University, and since August 2021 at the Institute for Art and Visual Culture at the Carl von Ossietzky University Oldenburg.

-As a writer and independent curator, Marie Sophie Beckmann focuses on contemporary film, video art, and feminist art practices.
-From January until June 2021 she is a curator in residence in the Residence NRW+ program in Munster.
+As an independent curator, Marie Sophie Beckmann focuses on contemporary film, video art, and feminist art practices.
+From January until June 2021 she was a curator in residence in the Residence NRW+ program in Munster.